rahulhaque/soketi-app-manager-filament/README.md

 **Soketi App Manager** provides a user-friendly interface for managing your Soketi websocket applications.
 You can effortlessly manage multiple websocket applications, streamlining your app management process.
 The whole setup process is made simpler so that anyone can easily get started with the Soketi websocket server. 🚀 It currently features -
 - Dashboard to show realtime server stats and app connections.
+- Dashboard to show realtime Soketi application connections.
-- Create, serve, view, edit, delete and search multiple websocket applications.
+- Create and manage (serve, view, edit, delete and filter) multiple Soketi applications.
-- Interactive UI for managing application webhooks.
+- Interactive UI for managing Soketi application webhooks.
+- Interactive UI for managing webhook headers.
 - Interactive UI for managing webhook filters.
 - Create and manage multiple users with different roles (Admin/Non-admin).
 - Documentation for client and backend integration.